Skip to main content

 Preview the template

-What is a quarterly refrigeration unit service?
+What is a refrigeration unit quarterly service procedure?

 A quarterly refrigeration service is a scheduled preventive maintenance procedure performed every three months on cool rooms, cold rooms and freezer units.
 The procedure is designed to maintain efficient operation, prevent breakdowns and ensure stored products remain at the correct temperature.
 It covers evaporator coil condition, condenser coil cleanliness, refrigerant system performance (superheat, subcooling, pressures, compressor amps), defrost system operation, door seals and gaskets, drainage, temperature controller accuracy, fan motors and insulation panels.
 The service should be performed by a licensed refrigeration mechanic.
 Unlike a daily temperature log, the quarterly service involves instrument measurements, performance testing and documented comparison to nameplate specifications.